KamalamSivakumar/KamalamSivakumar/README.md

 ## About me
 Hi there!
 I'm Kamalam, an enthusiatic learner exploring the vast realms of technology.

-I'm an ai/ml engineer.
-I'm passionate about research and I'm striving hard to get professionally into it one day.
+I'm an ai/ml engineer by profession, delving into the world of research.

 Do reach out to me for collaborations, suggestions, opportunities or just to chat on anything tech. [linkedin](https://www.linkedin.com/in/kamalamsivakumar/)